Grief & Loss

 Grief is a natural human response to loss, but that doesn’t mean bereavement of a loved one isn’t an intense and at times desolate experience.
 While painful experiences are normal during this time, your emotions may feel trapped on a non-stop roller coaster with downs and deeper downs interspersed with periods of brief respite.

-The process of adapting to a loss can be dramatically different from person to person, depending on their background, beliefs, relationship to the person who’s passed, and other factors.
+The process of adapting to a loss can be dramatically different from person to person, depending on their background, beliefs, relationship to a person they’ve lost, and other factors.

 Experiences of grief can be physical, emotional or social, such as